SAMARKAND, UZBEKISTAN | HISTORY OF SAMARKAND

 Now, similar to most cities in the world, Samarkand is divided into new and old districts.
 The new part of the city looks rather modern.
 There are cultural, industrial, and educational establishments in the area.
 The old neighborhoods have much to show you too.
 But it’s not only monuments of historical value, but it’s also old private houses and little shops.

-You can go for one of the tours will show you around the old districts of Samarkand.
+You can go for one of the tours that will show you around the old districts of Samarkand.
 You will see that the city’s current population is around 500,000 people, but it is a cosmopolitan city with over 100 nationalities represented.
 Besides, Samarkand is one of Uzbekistan’s biggest cities, second to Tashkent.

 For many centuries, this city has been full of life.
 Some of the greatest scientific discoveries as well as some brilliant poetry lines have been made right there.
 And it all happened with beautiful architecture and natural beauty in the background.
 Everyone who comes to Samarkand for the first time will be impressed by numerous historical layers overlapping there.